marconotaro/obogaf-parser/docs/tutorial.rst

    Tot. altID seen:  201
    Tot. altID unseen:   2416

 The ``map_OBOterm_between_release`` subroutine returns a list of two anonymous references.
 The first is an anonymous scalar storing the annotations file in the same format of the input file but with the *obsolete* ontology terms substituted with the *updated* ones.
 The second reference is an anonymous scalar containing some basic statistics, such as the total unique number of ontology terms (of the old release) and the total number of mapped and unmapped *altID* ontology terms.
 In addition, all the found pairs ``alt_id - id`` are returned.
-In the example run above the anonymous hash is addressed in the output file ``example/data/chicken.goa.mapped.txt`` whereas the stats are printed on the shell.
+In the example run above the anonymous hash is addressed in the output file ``data/chicken.goa.mapped.txt`` whereas the stats are printed on the shell.

 The difference between the *old* and the *mapped* file can be easily displayed by using the ``diff`` command (in a Linux environment):

 .. code-block:: bash

-   $ cd example/data && gunzip -k goa_chicken.gaf.128.gz
+   $ cd data && gunzip -k goa_chicken.gaf.128.gz
    $ diff goa_chicken.gaf.128 chicken.goa.mapped.txt > go.ann.diff

 To give an example, below we show the first ``23`` lines of the file ``go.ann.diff``: